Packer-Lab/blimp/README.md

 Requirements:

-Python 3x, Matlab
+Python 3x, Matlab 2018b or later

-Matlab 2018b or later is required if using python 3.7
+Currently does not work with python versions later than 3.6

 The matlab engine must be compiled for use.